HYBRID EVENT: You can participate in person at Rome, Italy or Virtually from your home or work.

 Biography:

-Poroskhonova Delya Fozilovna, dermatovenereologist, Doctor of Medical sciences.
-Leading specialist of the Republican Scientific and Practical Medical Center of Dermatovenereology and Cosmetology of the Republic of Uzbekistan on STIs and reproductive disorders.
-Author of more than 270 scientific papers.
-Has about 30 years of experience Research interests: chlamydial-mycoplasmal, papillomavirus infections, dystrophic diseases of the genitals, genital warts, laser therapy for diseases of the skin and urogenital tract
+Poroskhonova Delya Fozilovna, dermatovenerologist, Doctor of Medical Sciences.
+Leading specialist of the Republican Scientific and Practical Medical Center of Dermatovenerology and Cosmetology of the Republic of Uzbekistan on STIs and reproductive disorders.
+Author of over 350 scientific papers.
+Has 30 years of experience in the specialty.
+In 1999, she received a PhD degree, in 2004, she received a DM degree.
+She is a member of the EADV.
+Scientific interests: chlamydial-mycoplasmal, papillomavirus infections, dystrophic diseases of the genitals, genital warts, laser therapy of skin diseases and the urogenital tract.

 Watsapp